antiBaconMachine/wordCloud/README.md

 ## Back end

-The app is obviously served by express.
+The app is served by express.
 The views are largely offloaded to the front end but there are simple jade templates for the basic html scaffold.
+This app as specified doesn't strictly need a server but I like to have it anyway as it can make debugging easier and it's more future proof if the scope of the project grows.

 The back end is designed to run in node 4.2.1 and therefore uses plenty of ecma6 idioms.